PlasmaHH/vdb/doc/TRACK.md

 Setting `vdb-track-clear-at-start` to off will disable the automated clearing of tracking data when (re)starting a process.

+The `vdb-track-verbosity` setting (default `2`) controls how much output the track module produces.
+Set to `0` to suppress most messages, or higher values for more debug output.

 If at a specific breakpoint an expression did not yield any output (or caused an exception) this field will remain empty.